Paul Freier

-Slawomir Paul Freier (Polish: Sławomir Paweł Freier; born 26 July 1979) is a German football coach and former player who was usually employed as a midfielder.
-He is currently the assistant manager of VfL Bochum U19.
+Slawomir Paul Freier (Polish: Sławomir Paweł Freier; born 26 July 1979), also known as Slawo Freier, is a German football coach and former player.
+He usually played as a right midfielder but also as a winger and full-back.
+He is currently the assistant manager of Rot-Weiss Essen.

-Biography

-Childhood and youth
+Early life

 Freier was born in 1979 in the Upper Silesian city of Bytom (German: Beuthen).
 At the age of 5, he joined the club ŁTS Łabędy in Gliwice, Poland.
 At age 11, Freier emigrated with his parents from Upper Silesia to Germany, where the family settled in Arnsberg-Holzen in North Rhine-Westphalia.
 Newly arrived there, he joined SV Holzen and three years later moved to BSV Menden.
 In his youth, Freier received an offer from Borussia Dortmund, but his father refused a move to Dortmund.
 In 1996, Freier joined the youth team of VfL Bochum.

+Club career

 First spell at Bochum

 In 1998, Freier was part of Bochum's second team, and on 5 November 1999, he made his professional debut for the first team in a 2–0 win against SV Waldhof Mannheim on matchday eleven of the 1999–2000 2.
 Bundesliga campaign.
 In the 89th minute, he replaced Delron Buckley.
 With Bochum, Freier celebrated promotion to the Bundesliga.
 On 12 August 2000, he made his debut in the Bundesliga in a 1–0 win on first matchday against 1.
 FC Kaiserslautern.
 On 28 April 2001, 31st match day, Freier scored his first goal in the Bundesliga in the 1–1 draw in the derby against FC Schalke 04.
 At the end of the season, he had made 22 appearances and scored one goal and VfL Bochum was relegated from the Bundesliga.
 In the 2001–02 season, Freier made 30 appearances scoring seven goals and was promoted again with the VfL Bochum to the Bundesliga.
 In the next season, Bochum reached the ninth place with Freier making 32 appearances and scoring seven goals.
 In the 2003–04 season, he played in 27 games and scored one goal.
 This season, VfL Bochum placed in the final standings in front of their local rivals from Gelsenkirchen, FC Schalke and Borussia Dortmund (Schalke being a district of Gelsenkirchen).